-----------------------------------

 Genre – pop-rock

-Singer Avril LavigneKings’e, The Kings’ Travis Clark, wrote this title song with producer Stephan Moccio.
+Singer Avril LavigneKings’e, and The Kings’ Travis Clark, wrote this title song with producer Stephan Moccio.

 Unfortunately, Lavigne turned out to be struggling with Lyme disease and was taking therapy.
 She describes trying to remain positive despite her deteriorating health in the rock ballad.